 Produce pieces by women and about women!
 You can search through our herstorical women and also our fabulous playwrights at the top.
 Check out the ‘About 365’ page if you are interested in getting involved or want to have a 365 festival or play at your theatre.
 Find out more: ABOUT US!

-PLAYWRIGHTS: Claims are now CLOSED FOR 2018.
-Please check out the 2018 Info Page for everything you need to know.
+PLAYWRIGHTS: Claims are closed for 2020!
+Please check out the 2020 Information Page for everything you need to know.
 If you have questions please email firstname.lastname@example.org.
-If you are interested in writing with us, claims re-open January 1, 2019 at 10 am (EST)!
 We look forward to writing with you.

 EXCITING NEWS & PRESS: